-Do you have the 3 essentials to advancement?
+Do you have the essentials needed to advance?

 Thursday, October 22, 2015

 get into the c-suite or boardroom, women must S-E-E their way there — with sponsors,

 executive presence and exposure.

 you have a sponsor?
 The most effective sponsors are usually senior people who

 are — or have already been — in the C-suite and boardroom.
 They use their